cognizant-ai-lab/neuro-san-ui/README.md

 # Determines which backend API server to access.
 This one is for the Dev environment -- change as necessary.
 MD_SERVER_URL=https://neuro-ai-dev.evolution.ml

+# Determines which backend neuro-san server to access.
+This one is for the Dev environment -- change as necessary.
+NEURO_SAN_SERVER_URL=https://neuro-san-dev.decisionai.ml

 NEXTAUTH_URL=http://localhost:3000
 NEXTAUTH_SECRET=<redacted>